Transcend average with a leap of faith

 CITADEL brings its members to an egoless state of pure self-exploration, moving through the uncomfortable territory of deeply honest self-exploration towards expansive receptivity.

-Seeing a need for innovative and forward-thinking creative organizations, we have created a space where writers and artists receive the tools and resources gained in an MFA program at a fraction of the price.
+Seeing a need for innovative and forward-thinking creative organizations, we have created a space where writers and artists receive forward thinking guidance.
 Pulling on the expertise of founder Robin Richardson, as well as guest mentors and lecturers, CITADEL in not your average creative writing school.
 We provide not only individualized feedback and career guidance, but also a space for play, exploration, learning, and networking.

 It is our singular goal to create and foster a space that is uniquely intense and original, sparking the creative flame that so many creators feel devoid of in an otherwise homogenized support system.

 CITADEL founder Robin Richardson is the award-winning author of four collections of poetry.
 She received her MFA at Sarah Lawrence College and has been teaching and mentoring many now-established authors for half a decade.
 Robin found that Canada lacked the ambition and access to craft and career guidance to achieve world-stage quality.
 She has made it her mission to cultivate writing within the country, catapulting students not just to publication, but to sustainable greatness.
 The approach she brings to CITADEL is one of egolessness, of stripping away the desire for praise in favour of the desire to deepen quality of craft and content, to be open and receptive to learning and improvement.
 No CITADEL member gets away with mediocrity.

 WE OFFER ORIGINAL AND INTENSIVE EXPERIENCES THAT MAKE THE DIFFERENCE BETWEEN ASPIRING AND BEING

 One-on-one consultations with an established mentor of your choice